Bookwars: Plot

-(*Which was actually the movie The Desperate Trail IMDB)

 Marv and Ron, however, continue to sell books throughout the winter on busy 6th Avenue, and the film follows them as they scour for books and pornographic magazines in the trash in Soho.

 Finally, Spring comes, and the booksellers emerge from their off-season to sell books as usual for another season – or so they think.
 BookWars proceeds to reveal the street-level effects of then-New York City Mayor Rudolph Giuliani’s controversial “Quality of Life” campaign, which sought to remove informal, unregistered entrepreneurs and other individuals from the streets of New York City.

 The NYPD begins to enforce obscure technicalities which govern the uses and dimensions of the sidewalks, thereby making it more difficult to earn a livelihood.
 A new tax identification number requirement is introduced, creating bureaucratic obstacles, especially for those street booksellers who are marginal or virtually homeless.
 Nearby New York University unlawfully places imposing, massive planters on the sidewalk in an attempt to drive the street booksellers away; and finally, especially on 6th Avenue where the majority of black street booksellers are active, the NYPD comes to haul away books.

 The street booksellers resist and assemble to form an unlikely common front to protest against the actions of the city.
 Others, who have had their books confiscated, wait for hours at the police station to get them back.
 Still others, like Ron, rail against the futility of the city's efforts to stop New Yorkers from reading, because of their virtual addiction to books.

 In the end, the street booksellers stand their ground against the Mayor, and are able to continue selling with minor adjustments to their way of life.

 In the closing moments of BookWars, the narrator admits that after all the recent problems with the city, he has grown restless; he realizes that he wants to do something different, and wants to change his occupation at last.
 A single massive rainstorm is enough to convince him to give up his street bookselling activities.

 He sells the last of his books off to his fellow street booksellers, and heads out West, on a cross-country road trip, with the audience in the passenger seat sharing the ride.